 The Oklahoma City Animal Shelter (405-297-3100) is open for adopting or reclaiming pets from noon to 5:45 p.m. every day except holidays at SE 29 & Bryant, 1.5 miles east of I-35.
-Unwanted animals may be dropped off any day between 9 a.m. and 5:45 p.m.
+Unwanted pets of Oklahoma City may be dropped off any day between 9 a.m. and 5:45 p.m.
 There are after-hour emergency drop-off cages available when the receiving office is closed.
 They can be accessed by entering the front door of the shelter.

-The Animal Welfare Division is responsible for promoting public health and safety, for temporarily sheltering and providing humane disposition of unwanted or lost animals, and for promoting animal welfare so that pet ownership is a pleasure for owners without becoming a burden to the community.
+The Animal Welfare Division is responsible for promoting public health and safety, for temporarily sheltering and providing humane disposition of unwanted or lost animals, and for promoting animal welfare so that pet ownership is a pleasure for owners without becoming a burden to the community of Oklahoma City.

 Untagged animals are held at the OKC Animal Shelter for three working days, not including the day the animal was brought into the shelter.
 (Holidays are not included, since the shelter is closed for viewing.)